openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-migration to be source- and binary-compatible; implementations could use `Optional.val` internally for describing variables to get maximal flattening and density, but the API could continue to work in terms of `Optional`, and the widening and narrowing conversions would make up the difference.
+migration to be source- and binary-compatible; implementations could use `Optional.val` internally for describing variables to get maximal flattening and density, but the API could continue to work in terms of `Optional`, and the reference and value conversions would make up the difference.

 #### Migrating the built-in primitives

 If Java's original sin is the division between primitive and reference types, we don't want to solve this problem by ending up with _three_ kinds of types.
-We want for the built-in primitive types to "just" be predefined primitive classes.
+We want for the built-in primitive types to "just" be predefined primitive class types.
 There are a few rough edges we need to file down in order to achieve this.
 We would like to be able to declare `Integer` as an ordinary (migrated) primitive class, just as we did with `Optional`: